1. Notes to accounts for the year ended March 31, 2016

-Industry segments for the Group are primarily Financial Services and
+Industry segments for the Company are primarily enterprises in :

-the Energy, Utilities, Communications and Services (ECS) and
+- Energy & utilities, Communications and Services (ECS)

-Sciences (RCL).
-Geographic segmentation is based on business sourced from that geographic region and delivered from both onsite and offshore.
-North America comprises the U.S., Canada
+Geographic segmentation is based on business sourced from specific

+geographic regions and delivered from both onsite and offshore

+locations.
+North America comprises the United States of America, Canada

-and Mexico, Europe includes continental Europe (both the east and the
+and Mexico; Europe includes continental Europe (both the east and the

 Revenue and identifiable operating expenses in relation to segments are